- Introduction: Birthday Hotel Hopping In Paris

 For our last night in Paris, we decided to stay in the city’s newest luxury hotel, the 72-room Cheval Blanc, which opened in September 2021.

 This hotel is jaw-droppingly gorgeous, and has completely different decor than the Ritz and the Four Seasons George V. This might be the most beautiful city hotel I’ve ever stepped foot in, from the rooms, to the pool, to all the other public spaces.
-Unfortunately the hotel does still have a couple of kinks to work out — one should be an easy fix, while the other won’t be.
+While there are some kinks to be worked out, this hotel can compete with the best of them.

 What is Cheval Blanc?